TeskaLabs/splang-docs/docs/language/types.md

     For example, the IPv4 address `12.23.45.67` will be mapped into IPv6 address `::ffff:c17:2d43`.

+### MAC Address

+This data type contains [MAC address](https://en.wikipedia.org/wiki/MAC_address).

+!!! note "What is MAC Address?"

+    A MAC address (short for medium access control address) is a unique identifier assigned to a network card etc.

+`mac`

+Underlying scalar type: `ui64`, only 6 octecs are used.

 ### Geographical coordinate

 This type represents geographical coordinate, specifically longitude and latitude.